oracle/bpftune/src/README.md

 (additional reasons can be supplied) and bpftuner_tunable_update() can be used for other cases (see cong_tuner.c for example).

-2. Add tuner_name to TUNERS in Makefile
+2. Add tuner_name to TUNERS in Makefile so it will be built.

+3. Add bpftune-tuner-name.rst to docs and add tuner-name to TUNERS in Makefile there also.

 # Example